Redirecting...

 Personnel and Resources

-The Air Force Junior Reserve Officer Training Corps staff includes 31 Headquarters personnel and nearly 1,700 retired Air Force officer and enlisted military instructors.
-There are more than 850 Air Force Junior ROTC units with over 85,000 cadets in high schools across the United States and selected Department of Defense Dependent Schools (DoDDS) in Europe, the Pacific, and Guam.
+The Air Force Junior Reserve Officers' Training Corps staff includes 76 Headquarters positions and nearly 1,600 retired Air Force officer and enlisted military instructors.
+Congress has mandated 870 Air Force Junior ROTC units, and there are approximately 85,000 cadets enrolled in high schools across the United States and selected Department of Defense Dependent Schools (DoDDS) in Europe, the Pacific, and Guam.

 Organization